Singapore company de-registration in 2023

 - The corporate bank account can be closed either prior to, or after, deregistering the company.
 If the account is closed after the company is struck off, any tax credits can be refunded to the company;

-Healy Consultants Group PLC’s one-off fee to complete Singapore company deregistration is US$1,450.
+Healy Consultants Group’s one-off fee to complete Singapore company deregistration is US$1,450.
 Refer to attached pdf file to view a typical sales invoice relating to the de-registration of a Singaporean LLC: